 George W. Bush turns 71: Fun facts about the 43rd president

-Former U.S. president George W. Bush will turn 71 years old on Thursday, less than a month after his father, former president George H.W.
+Former U.S. president George W. Bush turns 71 years old on Thursday, less than a month after his father, former president George H.W.
 Bush, turned 93.

 Here are some facts about the younger Bush, who served as president from 2001 to 2009.